 These morsels were a butter cookie with bits of dried strawberry and white chocolate but nothing overwhelming.
 They were amazing!!
 I loved them so much, and they seemed so perfect for Valentine’s Day that I wanted to recreate them.
 Instead of butter cookies, I decided to make them strawberry scones and they were delicious.
 After I made them, I asked my husband if he wanted one.
 He said he’d have a bite.
 And then he proceeded to eat the whole thing, so I think they went over well!!

 I had a hard time finding dried strawberries – surprisingly.
-I found a mixed berry pack at Trader Joe’s that came with strawberries, blueberries, and cherries (not a berry, right?), but it didn’t have enough strawberries.
+Trader Joe’s sells a mixed berry pack that includes strawberries, blueberries, and cherries (not a berry, right?), but it didn’t have enough strawberries.
 I ended up mixing strawberries and cherries for this batch and it tasted delicious.
 I did find strawberry-infused, dried cranberries which probably would have been a great option as well, but I was determined to find dried strawberries at the time and passed them up.
 Next time, I won’t be so overzealous!